 - We test tech, running costs, quality and driving

+What is the best saloon car?
+We take a look at three of the biggest contenders.
 The BMW 3 Series Saloon has long fought for sales with the Audi A4 and Mercedes-Benz C-Class.
 It’s a trio much like the Volkswagen Golf, Ford Focus and Vauxhall Astra, but aimed largely at company car drivers pounding the motorway and spending hours behind the wheel.
 However, with more competition than ever from the Alfa Romeo Giulia, Jaguar XE, Lexus IS and Volvo S60 – as well as other cars like the Peugeot 508 and Volkswagen Arteon, it’s not sewn up straight away for these three cars.

 That means the very best saloon needs to be a multi-talented car.
 It needs to be supremely comfortable for long journeys, it needs to be refined for extended stints behind the wheel, it needs plenty of modern technology and safety features, and it needs a range of powerful, refined and cheap-to-run engines too.